Return to My Research

 A conceptual design of HUBS is as follows:

-It is envisioned that HUBS will be operated both in surveying and deep
+It is envisioned that HUBS will be operated in deep pointing (for

 - High throughput, fast X-ray optics.
 It is to provide an overall